-The starting point is to identify whether, at the material time, the vessel was prevented from performing its chartered service, being careful to identify what in the ordinary way is the activity or operation required by the charterer as distinct from what in commercial terms the charterer might wish or expect to occur.
+The starting point is to identify whether, at the material time, the vessel was prevented from performing its chartered service, being careful to identify what activity or operation the charterer required (in the ordinary way) as distinct from what in commercial terms the charterer might wish or expect to occur.

-In The Berge Sund the vessel was unable to load its next intended cargo because further cleaning of its tanks was required to remove residues from its previous cargo, despite the fact that the crew had carried out tank washing during the ballast voyage.
-The Court of Appeal held that in reality the service which the charterer required was not to load the cargo at that time, but rather to continue cleaning operations to put the tanks into a condition in which they were fit for the reception of the intended cargo.
-Whilst in commercial terms the charterer will employ the ship to load, carry and discharge cargoes, the chartered service is not limited to these functions alone.
+In The Berge Sund,1 the vessel was unable to load its next intended cargo because further cleaning of its tanks was required to remove residues from its previous cargo, despite the fact that the crew had carried out tank washing during the ballast voyage.
+The Court of Appeal held that in reality the service that the charterer required was not to load the cargo at that time, but rather to continue cleaning operations to put the tanks into a condition in which they were fit for the reception of the intended cargo.
+Whilst in commercial terms, the charterer will employ the ship to load, carry and discharge cargoes, the chartered service is not limited to these functions alone.
 It includes operational requirements such as bunkering, ballasting, lightening and tank/hold cleaning.